Mimis Papaioannou: 1962–1963

-In the summer of 1962, the 20-year-old Papaioannou was dressed in the yellow-black jersey, starting an integral course of 17 years that elevated him to one of the greatest players in the history of AEK Athens.
-He was the player that AEK was looking to pair up with Kostas Nestoridis and lead the club in claiming leagues.
-Alongside "Nestoras" they formed an incredible attacking duo that was proved deadly for the opposing defences.
+In the summer of 1962, the 20-year-old Papaioannou was dressed in the yellow-black jersey, starting an integral course of 17 years that would elevate him to one of the greatest players in the history of AEK Athens.
+He was the player that AEK were searching to pair up with Kostas Nestoridis and lead the club in claiming leagues.
+Alongside "Nestoras" they formed an incredible attacking duo that was deadly for the opposing defences.
 On 27 September 1962 he scored his first goal on his debut in a 7–2 triumph against Egaleo.
 He scored in the derby against Olympiacos at Karaiskakis Stadium, in the 1–3 victory on 23 December 1962, while he also scored in the same match of the second round.
-At the end of the season, AEK was tied on the 1st place with Panathinaikos and the title was judged in a play-off match on 23 June 1963.
+At the end of the season, AEK were tied at the 1st place with Panathinaikos and the title was judged in a play-off match on 23 June 1963.
 Papaioannou scored twice, Nestoridis also scored from a direct corner kick and after a 3–3 draw according to the regulations of the time, the title was awarded to the team with the best goal ratio in the regular season.
 The 39 goals scored by the two clubs and the total goal difference of 66–21, led AEK to win the league after 23 years.
-As Mimis Papaioannou had stated, after the end of the match, as he saw all the members of the team in the locker room crying for this success, he was grafted as a newcomer with the club's ideals, while he also cried and became a supporter of AEK.
+As Mimis Papaioannou had stated, after the end of the match, as he saw all the members of the team in the locker room crying for this success, he was grafted as a newcomer with the club's ideals, while he cried as well and became a supporter of AEK.